Alejogb1/job-board/blog-data/how-can-a-nodejs-application-interact-with-a-hyperledger-k8s-network.md

 id: "how-can-a-nodejs-application-interact-with-a-hyperledger-k8s-network"
 ---

-Let's tackle this.
  It’s a challenge I've encountered a few times in my career, and getting Node.js applications talking to a Hyperledger Fabric network running on Kubernetes (k8s) is indeed a multi-layered task.
 It's less about waving a magic wand and more about understanding the interplay between the technology stacks.

 My first experience with this was a project aiming to build a supply chain tracking application.
 The backend, naturally, was Node.js due to our team's familiarity and ecosystem productivity.
 The blockchain component was a Fabric network deployed on k8s for scalability and ease of management.
 The initial struggle came from realizing that these are not directly compatible out-of-the-box.
 You don't simply point a Node.js app at the k8s cluster and expect seamless communication.